-Students should know that there are different types of committed, stable relationships and:

-- how these relationships might contribute to human happiness and their importance for bringing up children; - what marriage is, including their legal status (eg, that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony); - why marriage is an important relationship choice for many couples and why it must be freely entered into; - the characteristics and legal status of other types of long-term relationships; - the roles and responsibilities of parents with respect to raising of children, including the characteristics of successful parenting; and - how to: determine whether other children, adults or sources of information are trustworthy: judge when a family, friend, intimate or other relationship is unsafe (and to recognise this in others' relationships); and, how to seek help or advice, including reporting concerns about others, if needed.

-Respectful relationships, including friendships

-- the characteristics of positive and healthy friendships (in all contexts, including online) including: trust, respect, honesty, kindness, generosity, boundaries, privacy, consent and the management of conflict, reconciliation and endingrelationships.
-This includes different (non-sexual) types of relationship. - practical steps they can take in a range of different contexts to - improve or support respectful relationships. - how stereotypes, in particular stereotypes based on sex, gender, race, religion, sexual orientation or disability, can cause damage (eg, how they might normalise non-consensual behaviour or encourage prejudice). - that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including people in positions of authority and due tolerance of other people's beliefs. - about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help. - that some types of behaviour within relationships are criminal, including violent behaviour and coercive control. - what constitutes sexual harassment and sexual violence and why these are always unacceptable. - the legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010) and that everyone is unique and equal.
+Families Students should know that there are different types of committed, stable relationships and: how these relationships might contribute to human happiness and their importanc for bringing up children; what marriage is, including their legal status (eg, that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony); why marriage is an important relationship choice for many couples and why it mus be freely entered into; the characteristics and legal status of other types of long-term relationships; the roles and responsibilities of parents with respect to raising of children, including the characteristics of successful parenting; and Respectful relationships, including friendships the characteristics of positive and healthy friendships (in all contexts, including online) including: trust, respect, honesty, kindness, generosity, boundaries, privacy consent and the management of conflict, reconciliation and ending relationships.
+This includes different (non-sexual) types of relationship. practical steps they can take in a range of different contexts to improve or support respectful relationships. how stereotypes, in particular stereotypes based on sex, gender, race, religion, sexual orientation or disability, can cause damage (eg, how they might normalise non-consensual behaviour or encourage prejudice). that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including people i positions of authority and due tolerance of other people's beliefs. about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help. that some types of behaviour within relationships are criminal, including violent behaviour and coercive control. what constitutes sexual harassment and sexual violence and why these are always unacceptable. the legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010) and that everyone is unique and equal.